donhenton/karma-sandbox-two/README.md

 To debug the actual environment of the Karma server (peek into how the html actually looks):

 * switch browser from 'ChromeHeadless' to 'Chrome' in karma conf file
-* set singleRun to false
+* set singleRun to false (either in conf or gulp file or both)
 * when window remains click on the debug button
 * then inspect the html